Logic programming: Constraint logic programming

-H if C1 and … and Cn and B1 and … and Bn.

-However, whereas the predicates in the heads of clauses are defined by the constraint logic program, the predicates in the constraints are predefined by some domain-specific model-theoretic structure or theory.

-Procedurally, subgoals whose predicates are defined by the program are solved by goal-reduction, as in ordinary logic programming, but constraints are checked for satisfiability by a domain-specific constraint-solver, which implements the semantics of the constraint predicates.
+Procedurally, subgoals whose predicates are defined by the program are solved by goal-reduction, as in ordinary logic programming, but constraints are simplified and checked for satisfiability by a domain-specific constraint-solver, which implements the semantics of the constraint predicates.
 An initial problem is solved by reducing it to a satisfiable conjunction of constraints.

+Interestingly, the first version of Prolog already included a constraint predicate dif(term1, term2), from Philippe Roussel's 1972 PhD thesis, which succeeds if both of its arguments are different terms, but which is delayed if either of the terms contains a variable.

 The following constraint logic program represents a toy temporal database of john's history as a teacher:

 teaches(john, hardware, T) :- 1990 ≤ T, T < 1999.

 teaches(john, software, T) :- 1999 ≤ T, T < 2005.

 teaches(john, logic, T) :- 2005 ≤ T, T ≤ 2012.

 rank(john, instructor, T) :- 1990 ≤ T, T < 2010.

 rank(john, professor, T) :- 2010 ≤ T, T < 2014.

 Here ≤ and < are constraint predicates, with their usual intended semantics.
 The following goal clause queries the database to find out when john both taught logic and was a professor: